ansys/pyhps/doc/source/examples/ex_monitor_topics.rst

 ==========================

 This example page consolidates the HPS monitor examples into one place.
-It starts with topic discovery using :func:`MonitorClient.list_topics`, then shows the main stream types exposed by the monitor WebSocket bus for running tasks, task definitions, and backend services.
+It starts with topic discovery using :func:`MonitorApi.list_topics`, then shows the main stream types exposed by the monitor WebSocket bus for running tasks, task definitions, and backend services.

 Use these examples in this order:

-1. Discover available tags and values with :func:`MonitorClient.list_topics`.
+1. Discover available tags and values with :func:`MonitorApi.list_topics`.
 2. Subscribe to task-level streams such as logs, host resources, or the process tree.
 3. Subscribe to scheduler or service-level streams when you need cluster or backend visibility.